Retatrutide: The Complete Guide to the Triple Agonist

 What this means for T2D patients

 For people with type 2 diabetes who also have obesity, retatrutide offers a meaningful advantage over existing options: A1C reductions of 1.7-2.0% combined with 11.5-16.8% body weight loss in 40 weeks.
 Current best-in-class agents (tirzepatide, semaglutide) achieve roughly 1.5-2.0% A1C reduction and 8-15% weight loss in T2D populations.
-Retatrutide's weight loss ceiling appears higher, though it remains unapproved and full peer-reviewed data is pending.
+Retatrutide's weight loss ceiling appears higher, though it remains unapproved and patient-specific prescribing guidance does not exist yet.

 Current Status: Where Does Retatrutide Stand?